(Revised September 2015)

 Why the deception?

-Zeke Williams had most likely warned Becknell about the need to have a large body of well armed men to protect against Indians attacking or their extracting large bribes for passing through their territory.
-But Becknell was possibly committed, at least in part, because he was still angry about his having been in jail and the resultant blight upon his good name.
-And it is known that Becknell was described as “stubborn”.
+Zeke Williams had most likely warned Becknell about the need to keep his destination secret as well as to have a large body of well armed men to protect against Indians attacking or their extracting large bribes for passing through their territory.

 Note: Some confusion exists as to exactly how many men accompanied Becknell on his first trip out to Santa Fe.
 A first-hand account in the diary of a Mexican soldier, Pedro Gallegos, can shed some light on this question., Pedro Gallegos was leading a party of Mexican soldiers when they came across Becknell’s little group just west of Las Vegas, New Mexico (November 13,1821).
 Gallego’s states in his diary that there were six men in Becknell’s group.
 He said that the party consisted of: Becknell, Ewing Young, a Mr. Laughlin and three others who are not named.
 One of these could have been William’s brother, Thomas, (more about this appears below).